 Accurate asset allocation is critical to financial empowerment.
 Prudent asset allocation requires you to answer

-• Where must you invest?
+• Where you should invest?

 • How much do you need to invest?